Why save water?

 There are four main reasons you should save

-If you have a metered supply, you'll see an immediate impact on your bottom line by reducing your water consumption.
+You’ll see an immediate decrease in your costs by reducing your water consumption.

 Reduce water waste

-By saving water, you'll reduce the amount of waste water down your drain too - a double benefit to your bottom line.
+By saving water, you'll reduce the amount of waste water down your drain too - a double benefit to your cost savings.

 Protect delicate ecosystems

 When you cut back your water usage, it helps to preserve natural resources and protect the environment.